iobeam/iobeam-client-python/README.md

 ## Running tests

-The tests use the Python `unittest` module, so you can invoke the tests with:
+The tests use the Python `unittest` module, along with `mock`.
+If you are running a Python lower than 3.3, you need to install `mock` from PyPI:

+    pip install mock

+(Versions >= 3.3 already have mock installed.)

+You can invoke the tests with:

     python -m unittest discover